Shivanikanodia/Credit-Card-Fraud-Detection-System/README.md

 <img width="1161" height="590" alt="Screenshot 2025-12-25 at 23 35 23" src="https://github.com/user-attachments/assets/f9e69fae-a357-455c-a0ae-460d26a10519" />

-The UI Takes User inputs on transaction_amount, Merchant Category, Transaction_time, Zip Code and State, which sends the request to predict @post at endpoint, which then return backs to predictions using Xgboost model (using preprocessing pipeline).
+The Interface takes user inputs on transaction_amount, merchant_category, transaction_time, zip code and state, which sends the request to predict @post at endpoint, and return predictions using Xgboost model (using preprocessing pipeline).

 #### Results: